 EMERGE: OSE Faculty members Amy Rosemond and Amanda Rugenski are leading a national program to create an environment of inclusion to broaden participation and leadership in freshwater science.
 With a 5-year, $2 million grant from the National Science Foundation, EMERGE provides welcoming spaces, mentorship, and growth experiences for students from groups under-represented in STEM fields, including those based on race, ethnicity, disability, sexual orientation, gender identity, and first-generation college status.

-Resources to Enhance Diversity and Inclusion: The Diversity Committee is working with other committees within OSE and across campus to compile and curate key resources, including a Field Safety Manual and Guidelines, Resources for Creating Inclusive Learning Environments, and Resources for Diversifying Course Curricula.
+Resources to Enhance Inclusion: The Inclusive Excellence Committee is working with other committees within OSE and across campus to compile and curate key resources, including a Field Safety Manual and Guidelines, and Resources for Creating Inclusive Learning Environments.

 Past events